cse110-fa22-group6/cse110-fa22-group6/admin/meetings/102422-pitch_discussion.md

     - Filtering the Jobs (By Date, Stage, Role, Company) (low prio)
   - Application Statistics (low prio)

-Slides that can be without meeting:
+- Slides that can be without meeting:
-Problem,
+  - Problem,
-Solution
+  - Solution
-User Personas/Stories
+  - User Personas/Stories
-Brainstorming,
+  - Brainstorming,
-System Diagrams/Wireframes?
+  - System Diagrams/Wireframes?

-Slides to do when meeting: Features and their Priorities, Statement of Purpose, Roadmap, Technologies?
-Risks/Rabbit Holes/No Gos
+- Slides to do when meeting:
+  - Features and their Priorities
+  - Statement of Purpose, Roadmap
+  - Technologies?
+  - Risks/Rabbit Holes/No Gos